Epitrite Free vs Pro: Which Plan Do You Need?

 You want to test whether your audience prefers dark moody visuals or bright energetic ones.
 You need 10 videos in each style.

 Verdict: Pro.
-You'll burn through your 3 free bulk creates in no time.
+You'll burn through the Free 2-at-a-time batch limit in no time.
 Running systematic visual tests requires unlimited bulk sessions.

 How to Upgrade (and Downgrade)